 A Super Baldax with Baldanar 80mm f/3.5.

-The Baldina was the first non-folding camera produced by Balda-Werk and was introduced in 1953.
+The name Baldina was recycled for the first non-folding camera produced by Balda-Werk, which was introduced in 1953.
 It was a rather large 35mm camera with collapsible lens mount and helical focus system.
 It came in several versions, with bright frame viewfinder, light meter or coupled rangefinder.
-The latter were initially called Super Baldina, but later Baldinas like the one below all had rangefinders.
+The latter were initially called Super Baldina, but later Baldinas all had rangefinders and the 'Super' prefix was dropped.
 It was available with a wide range of lenses, but most commonly a Balda Baldanar f/2.8 or Schneider Radionar f/2.8.
 Finding one with a Schneider Xenon or Rodenstock Heligon f/2 would be a real treat!
 These were high-quality cameras introduced to compete with for instance the Agfa Karat IV.

-A later Baldina from around 1957 with coupled rangefinder, its lens tube extended.
+A Super Baldina from around 1955 with Schneider-Kreuznach 50mm f/2.8 Xenar lens in Prontor-SVS shutter, its lens tube extended.

 The Baldessa range was introduced in 1957 and was a series of non-folding 35mm cameras of various specification.
 Early models were simple viewfinders, but rangefinders with or without light meter were soon introduced.
 They had a rather unusual film wind mechanism at the base of the camera in the shape of a large key that needed to be twisted 180 degrees.